SuicidLemmings/AreaDocumentation/README.md

 					"reactions ": [{
 						"name": "like_message",
-						"description ": "The  user  likes a message"}]}, {"name": "intra",
+						"description ": "The  user  likes a message"}]}, {"name": "gmail",
 					"actions ": [{
-						"name": "new_project_subscription",
+						"name": "new_mail",
-						"description ": "The  user  signs  up for a project"}], "reactions ": [{
+						"description ": "The  user received a mail"}], "reactions ": [{
-						"name": "activity_subscribe",
+						"name": "send_mail",
-						"description ": "The  user  signs  up for an  activity"}, {"name": "module_subscribe",
+						"description ": "The  user  send a maul"}
-						"description ": "The  user  signs  up for a unit"}] }]
+				}]
 			}
 		}